nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

     <li><a href="api_encounter_report_referralrequest.html">ReferralRequest</a></li>
     <li><a href="api_related_person.html">RelatedPerson</a></li>
     </ul>
-    There may be more than one <code>List</code> per <code>Encounter</code>, for example, where a CDS is managing multiple <code>ServiceDefinition</code> interactions with the EMS for the same patient at the same time.
+    There may be more than one <code>List</code> per <code>Encounter</code>, for example, where a CDSS is managing multiple <code>ServiceDefinition</code> interactions with the EMS for the same patient at the same time.
   </td>
 </tr>
 <tr>